Tampa Car Accident Lawyer

 Very.
 According to statistics published by the Florida Department of Highway Safety and Motor Vehicles, 152,127 people were injured and another 1,511 were killed in car accidents in Hillsborough County between 2012 and 2019.

-When you break those numbers down, it means that 52 people are injured on Hillsborough County roads on an average day.
+When you break those numbers down, it means that 52 people are injured on roads nearby on an average day.
 That’s more than 2 people an hour.
 Fatal crashes, statistically speaking, occur about every other day.

 Hillsborough County Car Accident Statistics – December 2020 Update